peterhinch/micropython-filters/non_realtime/FILT.md

 sample sets may be very large.

 ## 3.2 Correlation test

+The program `correlate.py` used a signal designed to have a zero DC component, a runlength limited to two consecutive 1's or 0's, and an autocorrelation function approximating to an impulse function.
+It adds it in to a long sample of analog noise and then uses the correlation to determine its location in the summed signal.

 The graph below shows a 100 sample snapshot of the simulated datastream which includes the target signal.
 This can reliably be identified by `correlate.py`